Why “Therapy for Results?”

 I’ve worked with plenty of leaders over the years—first as a subordinate, then as a peer and eventually as a boss, mentor and coach.
 One phrase I collected along the way that has always stayed with me is “A ‘meeting’ ends with clear next steps and deadlines; otherwise, you were just having a chat.”

-This has always reminded me to focus on what it is I’m working for and what I’m doing to make it happen.
+This reminds me to focus on what I’m working for and doing to make it happen.

 Focusing on results got me here, to this moment.

-For much of my life, I felt like an observer—a passive player in my own story.
+In my early adult life, I felt like an observer—a passive player in my own story.

 As I began to increase my focus on where I wanted to be, it became clear that I wasn’t anywhere near it.
 I had achieved all kinds of conventional success, but I hadn’t achieved what was important to me personally.